asnelless/Almaty-Apartments-Parsing-and-Analytics/README.md

 ## **Interactive Dashboard Import**

 You can explore the interactive version of this dashboard directly in Apache Superset by importing the provided `dashboard_for_import.zip` file.
 1. Open your Superset instance.

-2. Navigate to Settings → Import Dashboards.
+Settings → Import Dashboards.

-3. Upload `dashboard_for_import.zip`.
+2. Upload `dashboard_for_import.zip`.

-4. Superset will automatically create the charts, datasets, and layout.
+3. Superset will automatically create the charts.
 Then, you will see the “Almaty Apartments Analytics” dashboard in your list of dashboards.
 Note that you must have Superset version >= 2.0.